Southern Adventist University Campus Safety Department

 Minimum of 5 participants required to hold class – participants who cannot attend class due to cancellation will automatically be placed on next class interest list.

-Location – all RAD classes held at the Campus Safety offices at 5061 Industrial Drive unless otherwise noted.
+Location – all RAD classes held at the Campus Safety offices at 5061 Colcord Drive unless otherwise noted.
 Check boxes below for dates you’re interesting in attending – an email will be sent to you with class information and forms.